cannib4lism/cannib4lism/README.md

 right one , wrong time
 <div align="center">
-today's a good time to say goodbye
+today's a good day to say goodbye